kaisenlinux/manpages-dev/category/TCP/socat.md

        filename
               A string with usual UN*X filename semantics.

        group  If the first character is a decimal digit, the value is read with strtoul() as unsigned integer specifying a group id.
-Otherwise, it must be an exist‐ ing group name.
+Otherwise, it must be an existing group name.

        int    A number following the rules of the strtol() function with base "0", i.e. decimal number, octal number with leading "0", or hexadecimal number with leading "0x".
 The value  must fit into a C int.

        interface
               A string specifying the device name of a network interface as shown by ifconfig or procan, e.g. "eth0".

        IP address
               An IPv4 address in numbers-and-dots notation, an IPv6 address in hex notation enclosed in brackets, or a hostname that resolves to an IPv4 or an IPv6 address.
               Examples: 127.0.0.1, [::1], www.dest-unreach.org, dns1

        IPv4 address